gounthar/alpha-omega-stats/README.md

   - Logs available in GitHub Actions run history
   - Expected duration: 5–10 minutes

+### Updatecli Workflow (`updatecli.yml`)
+- **Daily Check** (midnight UTC)
+  - Checks for updates to the `top-250-plugins.csv` file from the upstream source
+  - Creates a pull request when changes are detected
+  - Updates the local file with the latest content
+  - Logs available in GitHub Actions run history
+  - Expected duration: 1-2 minutes

 ### Required Secrets and Permissions

 The workflows require proper authentication to access GitHub's API.
 Set up the following: